Category Archive: Physiology of meditation

 Stillness Heals Everything

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we are in watching… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading